legend80s/git-commit-msg-linter/README.md

 ## Features

-1. Visualization, low cost to Learn
+1. Visualization, low cost to Learn.
-2. Zero configuration
+2. Zero configuration.
-3. Prompt error msg precisely, friendly to commit message format unfamiliar developers
+3. Prompt error msg precisely, friendly to commit message format unfamiliar developers.
-4. i18: en-US, pt-BR (Brazilian Portuguese), zh-CN supported
+4. i18: en-US, pt-BR (Brazilian Portuguese), zh-CN supported and you can add more in [getLangs](https://github.com/legend80s/commit-msg-linter/blob/master/commit-msg.js#L656).
-5. Customizable for your team's format
+5. Customizable for your team's format.
 6. It works with the husky flow.

 ## Why yet a new linter